slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Be raw, be real, tell people what is really going on.
 The more vulnerable you are, the more people will be able to relate with you and the more of an impact you will be able to have.
 Don’t try to be perfect.
 Just be real and the results will come.
 -->

-c) Choose humbleness and gratefulness.
+- Choose humbleness and gratefulness.
 You are not perfect neither you'll ever be.

 > *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

-How?

 > *'A way to humble yourself is to put you in the position of being the weakest person in something during the day.'*

-HOWEVER... live in accordance with your nature.
+- Choose authenticity.
+Live in accordance with your nature.
 If you try to be something you're not, you end up being nothing.
+Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.

 > *'If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.' -- Allen Tucker*

 > *'Find your context.
 You don't need to suceed in every context.'*

 > *'You’re not going to succeed at stuff you don’t want to do.' -- Mark Bittman*

-d) Choose authenticity.
-Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.

 <!--
 a real man loves problems. it's an opportunity to do your best.